Buying a Vehicle

 - Sales Tax Receipt or Dealer Invoice: These documents provide proof of sales/use taxes paid.
 All taxes are required to be collected in full by the dealer, pursuant to CRS 39-26-113(1), CRS 39-26-208(1), and CRS 39-26-208(2).
 For additional information, access the sales tax document (PDF).

 - Odometer Disclosure: A completed odometer disclosure is required when the vehicle is less than 10 years old.
 The disclosure must be signed by both the seller and the buyer.
-The dealership will provide the odometer disclosure documentation.
+The dealership will provide the odometer disclosure documentation that must be on secure form.

 - Application for Colorado Title (DR2395)